-Assignments are graded as "done" or "not done".
+Assignments -- reading, textbook exercises and project work -- are graded as "done" or "not done".
 Late submissions will be marked "not done".
 Assignments marked as "not done" will adversely affect the final course grade.

 Written responses and code in submissions must be clearly-written and well-formatted.
 Poorly formatted or incomplete code and written responses will be considered "not done".
 It is recommended that you consider the following practices when preparing your submissions: